Microsoft/azure-docs.cs-cz/articles/cosmos-db/sql-api-sdk-java-spring-v2.md

 ### <a name="211-march-7-2019"></a>2.1.1 (7. března 2019)
 #### <a name="new-features"></a>Nové funkce
-* Aktualizuje hlavní verzi na 2.1.1.
+* Aktualizuje hlavní verzi na verzi 2.1.1.

 ### <a name="206-march-7-2019"></a>2.0.6 (7. března 2019)
 #### <a name="new-features"></a>Nové funkce